akemin-dayo/simject/README.md

 simject is BSD-licensed.
 See `LICENSE` for more information.

-### Setting up the simject environment (requires the latest version of [Theos](https://github.com/theos/theos))
+### Setting up the simject environment
+1. Ensure that you have the latest version of [Theos](https://github.com/theos/theos).

-First, make sure that you have added your developer account in Xcode > Preferences > Accounts tab.
+2. Ensure that you have added your developer account in Xcode > Preferences > Accounts tab.
 This is required for code-signing some binaries used in simject.

-Run these commands in a Terminal instance.
+3. Run these commands in a Terminal instance:

-**Note:** During the process, you will be asked by `sudo` to enter in your login password.
-Please note that it is normal for nothing to be displayed as you type your password.

 ```
 git clone https://github.com/angelXwind/simject.git
 cd simject/
 make setup
 ```
+**Note:** During the process, you will be asked by `sudo` to enter your login password.
+Please note that it is normal for nothing to be displayed as you type your password.

-Now, we will need to create a version of `CydiaSubstrate.framework` that has support for the `x86_64` and `i386` (if you want 32-bit support) architectures.
+Now, we need to create a version of `CydiaSubstrate.framework` that has support for the `x86_64` (64-bit) and/or `i386` (32-bit) architectures.

 ### Getting Cydia Substrate to function properly with simject

 Unless you want to do it manually, you can use either `substrate.sh` or `substrate-pre10.sh` script to copy over this framework to the target runtime.
+Otherwise, continue reading.

-If you use Xcode 10 (and above) and target iOS 12 (and above), you need to use [substitute](https://github.com/coolstar/substitute) instead of Cydia Substrate.
+If you use Xcode 10 (and above) and target iOS 12 (and above), you need to rely on [substitute](https://github.com/coolstar/substitute) rather than cycript's included `CydiaSubstrate.framework`.

-Due to the incompatible `libstdc++` in iOS 12 simulator of Xcode 10, the Cydia Substrate binary from cycript that requires this library will not work (it will complain `/usr/lib/libstdc++.6.dylib: mach-o, but not built for iOS simulator`).
-While Cydia Substrate is not open-sourced to allow us to recompile the binary, we still have substitute as a replacement.
-You can run the following commands:
+This is due to the incompatible `libstdc++` in iOS 12 simulator of Xcode 10.
+The Cydia Substrate from cycript that requires `libstdc++` will not work, but will complain `/usr/lib/libstdc++.6.dylib: mach-o, but not built for iOS simulator`.
+You can run the following commands to compile a working substitute framework:

 ```
-# Xcode 10+, iOS 12+
+# Xcode 10+ and iOS 12+
 cd simject/
 git clone https://github.com/PoomSmart/substitute.git
 cd substitute/